-all.sniff_mode This parameter determines what other users connected to the very same port (see parameter admin_users below) can see of the session of the first connected user (main session): in shows data written to the port, out shows data received from the port, and i/o shows both streams.
+This parameter determines what other users connected to the very same port (see parameter admin_users below) can see of the session of the first connected user (main session): in shows data written to the port, out shows data received from the port, and i/o shows both streams, whereas no means sniffing is not permitted.
 The second and later sessions are called sniff sessions and this feature is activated whenever the protocol parameter is set to socket_ssh or socket_server.
 Example value: out.

+all.escape_char

-all.escape_char This parameter determines which character must be typed to make the session enter menu mode.
+This parameter determines which character must be typed to make the session enter menu mode.
 The possible values are <CTRL-a> to <CTRL-z>.
 Represent the CTRL with carat: ^.
 This parameter is only valid when the port protocol is socket_server or socket_ssh.
 Default value is ^z.